 - The assessment in exceptional cases as meant in article 5.8 of the EER will take place during semester 1 for courses from semester 2 and during semester 2 for courses from semester 1.
 The exact moment of this assessment is determined by the Board of Examiners. - 2.
 Requests for this assessment must be filed by the student to the Board of Examiners within two weeks after becoming eligible for making such request. - 3.
-Withstanding the minimal requirements in article 5.8 of the EER, the student must argue in his/her/their request that he/she/they has a reasonable chance of passing this assessment without retaking the course, and argue that he/she/they has taken all possible efforts to pass the component at hand. - 4.
+Withstanding the minimal requirements in article 5.8 of the EER, students must argue in their request that they has a reasonable chance of passing this assessment without retaking the course (or have scored a 5 at the last opportunity), and argue that they has taken all possible efforts to pass the component at hand.
+This involves showing that both exam opportunities have been fully made, including showing that a fair attempt has been made for all exam components such as assignments, essays, etc; or show force majeure for all missed exam components. - 4.
 Components that are offered by other programmes are not eligible for this assessment, and students that are from a different programme are not eligible for this assessment. - 5.
 Assessment in exceptional cases does not apply to projects. - 6.
-Assessment in exceptional cases is only offered once. - 7.
+Assessment in exceptional cases is only offered once per program. - 7.
 Assessment in exceptional cases does not apply if the delay is caused by invalidation or exclusion of exam (results) due to fraud either directly or indirectly. - 8.
 Assessment in exceptional cases does not apply for premasters.